 AVANGRID optimizes its liquidity position as part of the Iberdrola Group and is a party to a liquidity agreement with a financial institution, along with certain members of the Iberdrola Group.
 Cash surpluses remaining after meeting the liquidity requirements of AVANGRID and its subsidiaries may be deposited at the financial institution.
 Deposits, or credit balances, serve as collateral against the debit balances of other parties to the liquidity agreement.
-The balance at both December 31, 2021 and 2020 was \$0.
+The balance at both December 31, 2022 and 2021 was \$0.

 AVANGRID has a credit facility with Iberdrola Financiacion, S.A.U., a company of the Iberdrola Group.
 The facility has a limit of \$500 million and matures on June 18, 2023.
 AVANGRID pays a facility fee of 10.5 basis points annually on the facility.
-As of both December 31, 2021 and 2020, there was no outstanding amount under this credit facility.
+As of both December 31, 2022 and 2021, there was no outstanding amount under this credit facility.

-We have a bi-lateral demand note agreement with Iberdrola Solutions, LLC, which had notes payable and notes receivable balances of \$2 million and \$5 million for the years ended December 31, 2021 and 2020, respectively.
-Renewables also had financial forward power contracts with Iberdrola Solutions to hedge Renewables' uncontracted wind exposure in Texas.
+We have a bi-lateral demand note agreement with Iberdrola Solutions, LLC, which had notes payable balance of \$2 million as of both December 31, 2022 and 2021.
+Renewables had financial forward power contracts with Iberdrola Solutions to hedge Renewables' merchant wind exposure in Texas that were settled in 2021.